aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 **Check Environment Status**

+In POSTMAN this is the `Get Environment` API.
+Under the `Path Variable` section, update the `id` value.

 GET `{{API_URL}}/environments/:id`

 Replace `:id` with the `id` value from launching the environment.
 In the response you'll see the status of the environment.